-- 65. Plaintiffs re-allege and incorporate by reference all allegations set forth in all prior paragraphs of this Complaint. - 66.
+- 80. Plaintiffs re-allege and incorporate by reference all allegations set forth in all prior paragraphs of this Complaint. - 81.
 The Eight Amendment provides that "[e]xcessive bail shall not be required, nor excessive fines imposed[.]"
 While the Excessive Bail Clause of the Eighth Amendment "does not bar the state from detaining arrestees without bail, or from considering interests other than flight prevention in setting bail," it does "prevent[] the imposition of bail conditions that are excessive in light of the valid interests the state seeks to protect by offering bail."
 Galen v.
 Cty. of Los Angeles, 477 F.3d 652, 660 (9th Cir.
 2007) (citing U.S. v.
-Salerno, 481 U.S. 739, 754 (1987)). - 67.
+Salerno, 481 U.S. 739, 754 (1987)). - 82.
 Furthermore, while an accused does not have an absolute right to bail, she does have "a Fourteenth Amendment due process right to have a state's bail system administered without caprice or discrimination."
 Kelly v.
 Springett, 527 F.2d 1090, 1093 (9th Cir.
-1975)). - 68.
+1975)). - 83.
 Under Nevada law, a person arrested for an offense other than murder of the first degree must be admitted to bail.
 Nev.
 Rev. Stat. § 178.484.
 The state court is bestowed with the discretionary power to set bail within statutory and constitutional limits.
 See id.; see also Bergna v.
 State, 102 P.3d 549, 551 (Nev.
-2004). - 69.
-Defendants' practice of refusing to accept bail from Plaintiffs Moya and Lopez-Jimenez and other individuals like them, who are willing and able to pay the bail amount and could have secured their freedom but-for Defendants' unlawful practice, solely on the basis of immigration detainers filed against them, violated Plaintiffs right to have a state's bail system administered without caprice or discrimination. - 70.
-Plaintiffs Moya and Lopez-Jimenez suffered damages, including, but not limited to, emotional distress and economic losses, in an amount to be determined at trial, and as a proximate result of Defendant's conduct. - 71.
-Defendants' denial of bail for individuals who are willing and able to pay the bail amount, solely on the basis of immigration detainers filed against them, violates the Fourteenth Amendment.
-Defendants' unlawful conduct has forced Plaintiff Arriba to divert its resources towards providing direct support for individuals subject to prolonged and unnecessary detention and has frustrated Plaintiff Arriba's mission of empowering low-wage and migrant workers to
+2004). - 84.
+City Defendants' practice of refusing to accept bail from Plaintiffs Moya and Lopez-Jimenez and other individuals like them, who are willing and able to pay the bail amount and could have secured their freedom but-for Defendants' unlawful practice, solely on the basis of immigration detainers filed against them, violated Plaintiffs right to have a state's bail system administered without caprice or discrimination.

-Defendants' unlawful conduct therefore should be enjoined and Plaintiff Arriba is entitled to a declaratory judgement that Defendants' unlawful conduct violates the United States
+- 85. Plaintiffs Moya and Lopez-Jimenez suffered damages, including, but not limited to, emotional distress and economic losses, in an amount to be determined at trial, and as a proximate result of City Defendants' conduct. - 86.
+City Defendants' denial of bail for individuals who are willing and able to pay the bail amount, solely on the basis of immigration detainers filed against them, violates the Fourteenth Amendment.
+City Defendants' unlawful conduct has forced Plaintiff Arriba to divert its resources towards providing direct support for individuals subject to prolonged and unnecessary detention and has frustrated Plaintiff Arriba's mission of empowering low-wage and migrant workers to advocate for their rights. - 87.
+City Defendants' unlawful conduct therefore should be enjoined and Plaintiff Arriba is entitled to a declaratory judgement that Defendants' unlawful conduct violates the United States Constitution and state law.